VikingMotorsports/THERM2CAN/README.md

 # Notes:
 - Blue Pills are not an authentic ST item, so if you have issues flashing the boards from System Workbench, it may be an issue with the board itself
+- To configure the characteristics of each module (# of thermistors, module number, thermistors per mux, number of muxs) change the `#defines` in [./inc/main.h](./inc/main.h)